 Here’s an idea if you plan to host a Thanksgiving potluck and think most of your guests will be up to a twist.
 This isn’t about turning Thanksgiving into more of a complicated chore than it may already feel to some.

 If you’re already asking guests to bring a dish to share, you’re halfway there!
-How about giving your Thanksgiving potluck a farm-to-table theme.
+How about having a Thanksgiving potluck with a farm-to-table theme.
 Ask your guests to source the main ingredient in their dish direct from a farm.
 And that farm can be found at a farmers market.

 For lots of families, going to a farmers market the weekend before Thanksgiving will be a really fun and connected activity.